yydzero/gpbackup-s3-plugin/README.md

 **bucket:**

-The name of the S3 bucket in the AWS region.
-The bucket must exist.
+The name of the S3 bucket.
+The bucket must exist with the necessary permissions.

 **folder:**